Brown Robyn's Confession [Child 57]

 It should be noted that the "Jonahs" actually did exist, and did suffer for it.
 One case with an interesting analogy to this ballad happened in the reign of King Stephen of England (1135-1154).
 Stephen, for most of his reign, was plagued by revolt and civil war.
 One of those who rebelled against him was Geoffrey de Mandeville.
 But de Mandeville was killed by a crossbowman in 1144 (see Jim Bradbury, Stephen and Matilda: The Civil War of 1139-1153, 1996 (I use the 1998 Sutton paperback), p.
 131).

-As was normal at the time, Geoffrey's personal army started to dissolve.
+As was normal at the time, Geoffrey's personal army started to dissolve after his death; his followers were loyal to him, not to his cause.
 His senior infantry officer was named Reiner.
 Reiner tried to flee to the European mainland (whence he apparently came), but his ship grounded.
 The sailors cast lots to determine who was guilty, and Rainer and his wife were chosen.
 They were cast adrift in a small boat and died (Bradbury, p.
-132).
+132). - RBW

 Go to the Ballad Search form